freerainboxbox/bitcoin-private-testnet/README.md

-Forked to include Bitcoin Core 0.16.2.
+Forked to include Bitcoin Core 0.16.2, and Bionic.

 ## Bitcoin three-node private network in regtest mode